maranmaran/dotnet-differ/CONTRIBUTING.md

-# Contributing to Dotnet.Differ
+# Contributing to Differ.DotNet

-Thank you for considering contributing to Dotnet.Differ!
+Thank you for considering contributing to Differ.DotNet!
 We welcome any contributions that can help improve the package and make it more useful for the community.

 ## Ways to Contribute

-There are several ways you can contribute to Dotnet.Differ:
+There are several ways you can contribute to Differ.DotNet:

 - **Bug Reports**: If you encounter any bugs or issues while using the package, please open a new issue on the GitHub repository.
 - **Feature Requests**: If you have ideas for new features or enhancements, feel free to submit a feature request on the GitHub repository.